RoadToSoftwareFactory/SWI-2019/README.md

 - search
 - rename
 - convert data from one format to another (and why it should be one time thing)

+### Docker

+At 11:00 we''ll meet at https://bluejeans.com/8080963880 if you have any questions.

+Please go through https://devopswithdocker.com/part1/ .
+Feel free to continue with Part 2 and Part 3 if you want to :) If you cannot install Docker on your machine to try it out you can just read it.

+### Webpack

+Feel free to add any comment on this subject [here](https://github.com/RoadToSoftwareFactory/SWI-2019/issues/69) :)

 ### Extra stuff